MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-2019.md

 ### Site Manager

 The main functionality of Site Manager is now available in modern file move.
-Therefore, the Site Manager feature will be supported, but deprecated, in SharePoint Server 2019.
+The Site Manager feature will be supported, but it is deprecated in SharePoint Server 2019.
 Only site collection administrators will have permission to access the Site Manager page and the UI entry points to this page will be removed.

 ## Removed features in SharePoint Server 2019